 Many people report having grown up in a “blaming environment” or a “blame-oriented emotional atmosphere.”
 This suggests a parental or family focus on discovering the culprit involved in a wrongdoing so that he or she can be punished for the transgression committed.
 There are times, no doubt, when this is necessary and appropriate; occasions where a wrongdoer must be identified and attended to.
 Examples might include such occasions where carelessness leads to a dangerous situation.

-There are times, however, when a situation does not require the identification of the 'offender,' perhaps because the offense is so inconsequential and could be handled easily by the one discovering the offending act.
-One client reported his childhood home atmosphere as one in which any minor infraction, e.g. leaving a room without turning off the light, leaving the cap off the toothpaste tube, or forgetting to put a dish in the dishwasher would lead to a “parental witch hunt” for the responsible culprit.
-Often, an environment like this one breeds a blame mentality wherein many behaviors are viewed as justifying criticism and needing to be punished.
+There are times, however, when a situation does not require the identification of the offender, particularly when the offense is inconsequential and could be handled by the person discovering the offending act.
+One patient reported his childhood home atmosphere as one in which any minor infraction—leaving a room without turning off the light, leaving the cap off the toothpaste tube, or forgetting to put a dish in the dishwasher—would lead to a “parental witch hunt” for the responsible culprit.
+Often, an environment like this one breeds a blame mentality wherein many behaviors are viewed as justifying criticism and punishment.

 Blaming is an unfortunate occurrence often observed when working with couples.
 At times, one member of the relationship is perceived—rightly or wrongly—as “guilty” of some wrongdoing and, therefore, deserving of blame for the alleged offense.
 One problem with blaming is that it tends to undermine what otherwise might be constructive communication that could lead to better understanding and meaningful change.
 Another common problem is that the blamer often avoids a necessary self-examination to determine his or her own responsibility for a problem or wrongdoing.